 Or, after six years, when we were cramped in our smaller-almost-paid-off house, while many of our friends were buying their second or third much larger houses.
 At the time we sat and wondered if there was something wrong with our plan.
 In both situations, after a time of soul-searching, we found solace and motivation in our decision to live within our means without the use of credit.

 How Did We Feed A Family of Seven

 Feeding a family of seven doesn’t require a second mortgage.
 Allocating just $350 per month for food and disposable items—including paper goods, cleaning supplies and personal care items—our family eats very well.
-The menu isn’t boring either, regularly including steak, leg of lamb, turkey and some great Italian and Greek dishes—family recipes handed down for generations.
-Our kids eat better, healthier meals than most of their peers – and most of their friends agree.
+The menu isn’t boring either, regularly including steak, leg of lamb, turkey and some great Italian and Greek dishes.
+Many of these are family recipes handed down for generations.
+Our kids eat better, healthier meals than most of their peers, and most of their friends agree.

 Helping Others with Their Finances